deepchecks/deepchecks/docs/source/getting-started/installation.rst

 ==================

 .. note::
-   Deepchecks' NLP subpackage is in **beta** release, and is available from PyPi, use at your own discretion. `Github Issues <https://github.com/deepchecks/deepchecks/issues>`_ are highly encouraged for feature requests and bug reports.
+   Deepchecks' NLP subpackage is in **beta** release, and is available from PyPI, use at your own discretion. `Github Issues <https://github.com/deepchecks/deepchecks/issues>`__ are highly encouraged for feature requests and bug reports.

 Installation of deepchecks for NLP should be stated explicitly and it includes